Research – Craig M. Tennenhouse, Ph.D.

 Combinatorial Games

 Combinatorial Games are usually two-player pure strategy games with perfect information (no dice or hidden cards).
-I study mostly impartial combinatorial games.
+I study partizan and impartial combinatorial games.
+I am especially interested in evolutionary computational methods and computational complexity.

-Kyle Burke, Ph.D. and I wrote a book on Combinatorial Game Theory and Discrete Mathematics.
+Kyle Burke, Ph.D. and I wrote a book on Combinatorial Game Theory for early undergraduates with just-in-time lessons in Discrete Mathematics.

 I have had the pleasure of working with the following research collaborators: